Table of Contents

 - Flashlight (Lighting): Include a flashlight or a headlamp for power outages.
 Candles and lighters are also acceptable.

-- Cash, copies of identification, contact information: Proof of identification as well as emergency contact details will be useful.
+- Cash, IDs, contact information: Keep a written note of contact information.
 Cash should include change and small denomination paper bills.

 Complete emergency evacuation kits are sold in stores and on the Internet.
 In addition to the above, many of these kits contain blankets, portable toilets, and other items.
 It is best to investigate the contents of these kits yourself, and to supplement them with any other items you feel are lacking.